 - 6. Unpack the archive file on your PC to a separate installation directory. - 7.
 In the directory with the unpacked files, go to the linux subdirectory. - 8.
 Unpack the archive file in the linux directory by entering the command tar -xvpf <name of the archive file> on the console. - 9.
 Log into the PC as superuser (root privileges). - 10.
 Install the update.

 If software is missing in the Downloads area or problems occur with downloading:

-Contact our customer service department (p.
-257).
+Contact PI's customer service (p.
+253).

 Updating PISTAGES3.DB in Linux